peadargrant/tools_for_sd/t12_makefiles/makefiles_lab.md

 Our lecturer has asked us to submit also a copy of its output when run in the file `output.txt`.
 The files are required in a zip named `ca1.zip`.

 1. Draw out a diagram on paper of the *dependencies* in the above scenario.
+Make a sample `my_program.py` that just prints something to the screen.
+Also make a sample `help.md` file that has some Markdown text in it.
 2. Ensure that the `make`, `pandoc` and `pygmentize` commands are installed.
 3. Create a new `Makefile` using `emacs`.
 4. Create a new target for `ca1.zip` with `my_program.py` and `help.md` as *dependencies*.